 2. Odorous House Ants

-While similar to the pavement ant in looks and nature, these ants get their moniker as a result of the stinky odor they omit when crushed.
+While similar to the pavement ant in looks and nature, Odorous ants get their moniker as a result of the stinky odor they omit when crushed.
 Many people liken it to rotten coconut.

-Of the various ant types, the odorous house ant is most likely to be a problem.
+Of the various ant types in Virginia, the odorous house ant is most likely to be a problem.
 They can nest just about anywhere and can multiply quite rapidly.
 Increased activity is likely on rainy spring and summer days.

 3. Little Black Ants